Current COVID-19 vaccine information:

 - Wearing a mask when in a public place

-- Practising good hygiene: wash your hands, don’t touch your face and cover coughs and sneezes
+- Practicing good hygiene: wash your hands, don’t touch your face, and cover coughs and sneezes

 - Monitoring your symptoms every day

 - If you feel sick, staying home, getting tested, and following mandatory isolation requirements while you wait for results.

 - Getting the flu shot to keep influenza cases low so our health workers can focus on the COVID-19 pandemic

 - Downloading and using the ABTraceTogether contact tracing app when out in public.
 It has been updated and is directly integrated into Alberta’s contract tracing system, making it an effective tool for helping reduce the spread of COVID-19.

 Enhanced restrictions are in effect in our communities to limit the spread of COVID-19 and to bend the curve.

 Wearing a homemade or non-medical mask in public is another tool to help prevent the spread of COVID-19.
 Well-designed and well-fitting masks or face coverings can prevent the spread of your infectious respiratory droplets.
 They may also help protect you from the infectious respiratory droplets of others.

 All Albertans are encouraged to wear non-medical masks.